by J.A. Strawn

 “You sure sounded confident about it not thirty minutes ago,” Marcy said in a whiny voice.
 She anxiously drummed her fingers on the table.
 Harrison’s eyebrows shot up and he attempted to stare her into some kind of understanding.
 The kid looked terrified and she felt guilty for it.

-“Is that right?”
-Bruce said.
+“Is that right?” their father said.
 He was unperturbed by the news.
 In fact, Marcy was surprised to see his delight at the prospect.
 Apparently she added another step to the Harrison pedestal.
-How did her brother never see it for himself?

 Marcy crossed her arms like a petulant child and she was feeling the buzz of alcohol warming her veins.
 “You never let me even leave the state for college.”